CounterpartyXCP/counterparty-gui/README.md

 # Plugins

 In counterpartygui everything is plugin.
 The core application only manages the left menu.
 Each plugin adds one or more items in this menu.
-The core application display the corresponding plugin in the main window, each time the user click on one of this item.
+When the user clicks on one of these items, the core application displays the corresponding plugin in the main window.

 A plugin is defined by the following conventions:

 * it must live in the folder `plugins/{PLUGIN_NAME}/`
 * PLUGIN_NAME folder must contains at least one file `index.qml` that contains the QML root object
 * the root object in `index.qml` must contains two javascript callbacks: `init()` and `onMenuAction(itemValue)`.
-The former is called once when the application initialise the plugins.
-The latter is called when the user click on a menu item that belongs to the plugin.
+The former is called once, when the application initialises plugins.
+The latter is called when the user clicks on a menu item that belongs to the plugin.
-* the root object in `index.qml` must contains a property `root.menu` that define the items to dsplay in the left menu of the application.
-This poperty can be populated in the `init()` callback.
+* the root object in `index.qml` must contains a property `root.menu`.
+It contains the list of items to dsplay in the left menu and can be populated in the `init()` callback.
-* the QML context contains an instance of CounterpartydAPI that can be used in javascript to make any RPC call to the counterpartyd API, and a instance of GUI to display alert or confirmation box.
-For instance :
+* the QML context contains:
+    - an instance of CounterpartydAPI (core/api.py) to make any RPC call to the counterpartyd API with Javascript,
+    - an instance of GUI (core/gui.py) to display messages or ask confirmations.

+Example:

 ```
 	function sendAsset() {